michaelverschoof/enhanced-elements/packages/documentation/components/inputs/text-area.md

 ## Props

-The `TextualArea` element allows all default HTML properties and attributes.
+The `TextArea` element allows all default HTML properties and attributes.
 Apart from those the following properties are added:

 ### `filters`